bytewizer/microserver/src/http-mvc/README.md

     }
 }
 ```
-## Model binding for HTTP requests
+## Model Binding for HTTP requests

 Controllers and Stubble pages work with data that comes from HTTP requests.